 Pregnancy is a time to take extra care of your body and your growing baby.
 You may have lots of questions about how to proceed through pregnancy and delivery and the expert team of OB/GYNs at The Women’s Center can help.
-With eight locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, you can receive prenatal care that’s both compassionate and convenient.
+With locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, you can receive prenatal care that’s both compassionate and convenient.
 Call one of the offices or book an appointment online if you’re pregnant or thinking about getting pregnant.

 Whether you’re expecting your first child or your third, each pregnancy is different and you benefit from prenatal care to monitor the health of you and your baby throughout the nine months of development.
 Proper prenatal care allows your doctor at The Women’s Center to detect problems early and ensure you’re doing all you can to prevent complications.
 Women who have consistent prenatal care have fewer cases of low birth weight babies and are less likely to die during childbirth.

 Your doctor at The Women’s Center schedules your visits according to your particular needs.
 High-risk pregnancies may require more frequent visits.
 In general, however, expect to come in about once a month for the first 28 weeks of pregnancy.
 In weeks 28-36, you’ll see your doctor twice a month.
 After that, you’ll see your doctor weekly until you give birth.

 At your first prenatal visit, your doctor at The Women’s Center takes a thorough medical and family history.
 They ask about previous pregnancies and other medical conditions.
 You undergo a pelvic exam, complete physical, and a Pap test, and you’ll be asked to give blood and urine samples for additional testing.
 Your doctor calculates your due date as well.